Mark Wood (violinist)

-Mark Winthrop Wood is an American electric violinist and the founder of Wood Violins, a company that makes electric violins.
-His educational program has been featured on news programs nationwide.
-He is also an Emmy-winning composer and a former member of the Trans-Siberian Orchestra.
+Mark Winthrop Wood is an American electric violinist and the founder of Wood Violins, a company that manufactures his electric violin designs.
+His music education program, Electrify Your Symphony, has been featured on news programs nationwide.
+He is also an Emmy-winning composer and the original string master of the Trans-Siberian Orchestra.

 Career

 Education

 Mark Wood studied under Dr. Richard Rusack at Paul D. Schreiber High School in Port Washington, New York, before beginning his career with a full scholarship at the Juilliard School in New York and studied viola under William Lincer until he left.
 He then learned under the teachings of Richard Wright.

 Musician

-Wood was one of the violinists and an original member of the symphonic rock group Trans-Siberian Orchestra, which he left in 2009.
+Wood was the original string master of the symphonic rock group Trans-Siberian Orchestra.
 He has also played with Celine Dion, Billy Joel, Steve Vai, Westworld, and Lenny Kravitz.
 As a solo performer he has released seven CDs featuring his own versions of popular rock songs.
-On these CDs he is accompanied by "The Mark Wood Band" consisting of one member of the Trans-Siberian Orchestra, his wife Laura Kaye, his son Elijah Wood (on drums), and several other musicians.
+On these CDs he is accompanied by "The Mark Wood Experience" consisting of one member of the Trans-Siberian Orchestra, his wife Laura Kaye, his child Elijah Wood (on drums), and several other musicians.